patrick-kidger/lineax/docs/faq.md

 Most of these are because JAX aims to mimc the existing NumPy/SciPy APIs.
 (I.e. it's not JAX's fault that it doesn't take the approach that Lineax does!)

+## How do I represent a {lower, upper} triangular matrix?

+Typically: create a full matrix, with the {lower, upper} part containing your values, and the converse {upper, lower} part containing all zeros.
+Then use e.g. `operator = lx.MatrixLinearOperator(matrix, lx.loewr_triangular_tag)`.

+This is the most efficient way to store a triangular matrix in JAX's ndarray-based programming model.

 ## What about other operations from linear algebra?
 (Determinants, eigenvalues etc.)

 See [`jax.numpy.linalg`](https://jax.readthedocs.io/en/latest/jax.numpy.html#module-jax.numpy.linalg) and [`jax.scipy.linalg`](https://jax.readthedocs.io/en/latest/jax.scipy.html#module-jax.scipy.linalg).